SAP Business Technology Platform

 • Services – Cloud Foundry service management

-• Runtime – custom environment variables which define User-Provided Variables in SAP cloud foundry environment — pre-defined variables can be used to control the behavior of the Mendix Runtime
+• Runtime – custom environment variables which define User-Provided Variables in the SAP Cloud Foundry environment — pre-defined variables can be used to control the behavior of the Mendix Runtime

-Open the environment details by clicking Details on an environment on the Environments page of the Development Portal.
+Open the environment details by clicking the details ( ) icon on the Environments page of the Development Portal.
 You will also be taken to this page when you successfully deploy or transport your app.

 If the application is running, click Stop Application and confirm when asked to stop the application.

-The button will change to Start Application which you can click to (re)start the application.
+The button will change to Start Application which you can click to start or restart the application.

-If you receive an error trying to start the app, please refer to the App Will Not Start section under Issues, below.
+If you receive an error trying to start the app, refer to the App Does Not Start section below.

-Click View Recent Log to see recent events written to the log.
+Click three-dots ( ) icon and select View Recent Log to see recent events written to the log.

-You will be asked to confirm that this environment should be removed.
-You will also be asked to confirm that the resources associated with the environment should also be removed.
-Note that the default is NOT to remove the resources.
+You are asked to confirm that this environment should be removed.
+You are also asked to confirm that the resources associated with the environment should also be removed.
+Note that the default is not to remove the resources.

-Click Change to change the Development Mode toggle.
+Click Change to change the Development Mode.
 Set it to Yes if you want the application to run with only prototype security, or completely without security.
 This is not recommended for acceptance or production environments.

 Click Change to change the App URL for this environment.